chrisgahlert/gradle-dcompose-plugin/README.md

 ## All tasks

-Additionally, the following all-tasks will be created after applying the plugin (regaradless of whether container definitions were added or not):
+Additionally, the following all-tasks will be created after applying the plugin (regaradless of whether service definitions were added or not):

 * `buildImages`
 * `pullImages`
+* `createNetworks`
 * `createContainers`
 * `startContainers`
 * `stopContainers`
 * `removeContainers`
 * `removeImages`
+* `removeNetworks`

 ## Copy files from container